danluke2/software_defined_customization/experiment_scripts/README.md

 1) (SERVER) launch experiment script:

-    * `./nco_dca_batch_experiment.sh 15 no` (yes)
+    * `./nco_dca_batch_experiment.sh 15 no`

         * this performs 15 trials for each number of hosts and plots results

         * Arg2:

-            * y=modules are built for each host on first trial.
+            * yes=modules are built for each host on first trial.
 This greatly increases the experiment time.

-            * n=modules only built for first trial of 250 hosts and reused for all other trials to save time.
+            * no=modules only built for first trial of 250 hosts and reused for all other trials to save time.

 1) View generated graph: nco_deploy.png